Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

       assign leds = count[27:24];
     ```

-15. Toward the bottom of the file, find the section that states add user
-    logic here.
-Add the following code, which will increment count
-    while the slv_reg0 is set to 0x1.
-If the register is not set, the
-    counter does not increment.
+15. Toward the bottom of the file, find the section that states ``Add user logic here``.
+Add the following code, which will increment the count while the slv_reg0 is set to 0x1.
+If the register is not set, the counter will not increment.

     ```
     // Add user logic here